On August 7th, we celebrate The Battle of Boyaca.

 Battle of Boyaca Holiday in Medellin

 The Feria de las Flores overshadows this holiday.
-Many people, especially tourists, will be watching the Silletero Parade.
+Many people, especially tourists, will be attending events.
 As for the majority of Medellin locals, many take the whole weekend off and go out of town to visit family in surrounding pueblos.
-Most Paisas that I’ve met say that they just relax with family at home.
+Most Paisas that I’ve met say that they just relax with their family at home.

 A Proud Patriot